Netflix/falcor/model.md

 Falcor attempts to solve this problem by introducing JSON Graph.
 JSON Graph is a convention for modeling graph information in JSON.
 You can convert any JSON object into a JSON Graph in two steps:

-1. Move all objects to a unique location within the cereal object
+1. Move all objects to a unique location within the JSON object
 2. Replace all other occurrences of the object with a **Reference** to that object's unique location

 We can use the task ID to create a unique location in the JSON for each task.
 We start by adding a map of all Tasks that is organized by Task ID to the root of the document: